Polkadex (PDEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Polkadex Historical Price

-According to the latest data gathered on Polkadex live price page, the current price of Polkadex is 0.252218USD.
-The circulating supply of Polkadex(PDEX) is 7.46M PDEX , giving it a market capitalization of $1.77M.
+According to the latest data gathered on Polkadex live price page, the current price of Polkadex is 0.229597USD.
+The circulating supply of Polkadex(PDEX) is 7.46M PDEX , giving it a market capitalization of $1.71M.

 The Polkadex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PDEX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.